Carr Fire Claims Six Lives

 A fire can also be caused by a balloon touching the lines or when power equipment fails.
 Reports show that Pacific Gas and Electric (PG&E) lines are most often involved and provide electricity to 43 percent of the state.
 Eighty-one percent of the company’s lines lie overhead compared to other providers such as Southern California Edison (SCE).

-I’ve been awarded membership into the Million Dollar Advocates, a forum of top-ranking trial lawyers who have won a verdict or negotiated a settlement in excess of $1 million for a client.
+I’ve been awarded membership into the Million Dollar Advocates, a forum of top-ranking attorneys who have obtained a verdict or negotiated a settlement in excess of $1 million for a client.

 If you would like more information about my practice, read reviews by my clients and peers on the following pages: